stevezhangzA/nash-chain-of-thought/README.md

 CoT is a *step-by-step* manner inference approach.

-Requirement: we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'
+Requirement (we just provide one example): we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'

 This approach is composed of two steps: